javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 NOTE: As first attempt the Pipeline must fails !!!!

-NOTE: Why , cause 2 importnat things.
+NOTE: Why , cause 2 important things.
 You are not created your webapp yet in azure , and you must modify the ServiceConnection and the name of your webapp on the `azure-pipelines.yml` file for the ones that you got.

 * Deploy the flask-sklearn app to Azure app Service ( using Plan B1)  with this command ( Create a webapp and deploy code from a local workspace to the app):